RamyaSenapathy/Streamlit-5122_World_happiness_report/README.md

 * Tab3: NORDIC REGION ANALYSIS
   * As a region with high levels of societal trust, that goes some way to explaining why all the Nordic countries held on to high positions despite the impact of the Covid-19 pandemic (year: 2019-2021).
   * But other things must explain the consistently high rankings of the Nordic countries over so many years.
+  * There is a filter to add/edit countries, the trend line and the ranking changes accordingly
+  * The filter is defaulted to all 5 nordic countries

 ----
 ## DATA PREPARATION